logicalpath/github.io/_posts/2023-05-31-Getting MLC LLM up on Linux Laptop.md

 ### Drivers

 Getting the correct driver's installed for the NVIDIA GPU took some doing.
-The folks at MLC reccomended installing the Vulkan driver.
+The folks at MLC recommended installing the Vulkan driver.
 Here are the steps I took to get the driver loaded.

-Intall Vulkan tools & drivers
+Install Vulkan tools & drivers

 > sudo apt install vulkan-tools